PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

 To create or edit the inventory chart, go to “Features” / "Manage inventory chart."
 The "Manage inventory" dialogue box appears.
 If the feature system being used is either the built-in [Hayes2009]_ or the [SPE]_ style feature system, clicking on "Autocategorize" should result in a relatively standard IPA-like chart, which can be further edited if needed.

-#. **Major distinctions (Consonants vs. Vowels)**: PCT first needs to know what the default features are for consonants and vowels.
+#. **Defining defaults (Consonants vs. Vowels)**: PCT first needs to know what the default features are for consonants and vowels.
 For example, one might set the default for consonants to be [+consonantal] and the default for vowels to be [-consonantal].
+After features have been entered into these boxes, click on "Update defaults" to have them go into effect.

 #. **Defining rows and columns**: Then, individual rows and columns in the inventory chart can be defined.
 E.g., in the vowel chart, the first row might set to be High Vowels, and the first column might be set to be Front Vowels.
 To do so, start by double-clicking the empty "Row 1" header.
 The "Edit row properties" dialogue box opens.
 The name of the row can be changed from "Row 1" to "High vowels," and the set of features needed to fill the row can be selected.
 E.g., one could select the feature [high] and then specify that segments in this row must all be have a [+] value for that feature.
 Multiple features may be selected.
 Click "ok."
 While the row name will update, no segments will actually appear until columns have been defined, too.
 Double-click on the empty "Column 1" header to open the "Edit column properties" dialogue box.
 Change the name of the column to "Front vowels" and specify that the segments in this column must be [-back].
 Click ok.
 The inventory chart should now look as follows: